KAssiaham/SQL_US_Regional_Sales/README.md

 - This schema represents the **raw source data** with no transformations.

 ### Step 2: Data Cleaning
-- Cleaned and standardized datasets were inserted into the **`cleaned` schema** using transformation logic:
+Cleaned and standardized datasets were inserted into the **`cleaned` schema** using transformation logic:
   - Removed duplicates and null values.
   - Converted text to proper data types.
   - String Cleaning → Used `TRIM()` and `REPLACE()` to remove trailing spaces and unwanted characters.

 ### Step 3: Data Transformation:
-  - Created calculated derived fields:
+Joined datasets on key identifiers and created calculated derived fields:
   - `DiscountedPrice` = UnitPrice × (1 − DiscountApplied)
   - `UnitProfit` = DiscountedPrice − UnitCost
   - `Sales` = DiscountedPrice × OrderQuantity
   - `Profit` = Sales − Cost.
-  - Joined datasets on key identifiers.
-  -

 ### Step 4: Validation:
-   - Performed quality checks to ensure data consistency.
+Performed quality checks to ensure data consistency.
-   -

 ### Step 5:Export:
 Clean tables used in Tableau dashboards.